Max-Ghadri/Math_Tools/README.md

 # Math-tools
-This code calculate taylor expansion for any desired function0
+This code calculate taylor expansion for any desired function

-This code calculate taylor expansion for any desired function0
+The taylor expansion calculator programmed with python.
+To use it just define the inputs (e.g. your function etc.)